stuartlaurie/graph_datagen/README.md

 * `name`: [name of property]
 * `type`: [type of property] - each type has it's own set of configuration/behavior
+* `output_type`: [data type to be used in admin-import header] - used when generating e.g. email as while we want an email to be generated, the type for admin-import is string.
+Also applies to lists where its random selection of a value.

 **int**